Bluberi Gaming Recommended For Nevada Licensing As Expansion Accelerates

 Innovation And Product Development

-Bluberi’s approach has been to focus on fewer, higher-quality titles rather than flooding the market.
+Bluberi’s approach has focused on fewer, higher-quality titles rather than flooding the market.

-In 2020, the team produced four games, each of which performed above expectations.
+In 2020, the team produced four games, each performing above expectations.
 By 2024, that output had grown to seven titles, with plans to double to 14 this year.

-To support the expansion, the company has steadily added development studios, now boasting six globally, including two in Canada.
+The company has steadily added development studios to support the expansion, boasting six globally, including two in Canada.

 Product innovation has also been a driver.
 Last year, Bluberi launched the Beacon Elite and Beacon+ platforms, marking its entry into the premium slot segment.